Art, cypresses and beautiful sunsets

 Search for the cheapest and best accommodation:

-The five mentioned above are, in our opinion, the most charming cities in Tuscany with many other hidden gems not far away.
+The five mentioned above are, in our opinion, the best cities in Tuscany with many other hidden gems not far away.

-If you want to explore all of Tuscany, a road trip is the ideal way to travel.
+If you want to explore all of the region, a Tuscany road trip is the ideal way to travel.
 That way you can spend 1-3 nights in each place before moving on.

 This approach offers flexibility in choosing where to stay.
 You can often save money by staying in lesser-known towns – like our pleasant surprise in Radicofani along the way.